Cybersecurity

 Difference Between Data Security and Data Integrity

 Data integrity and data security are both important in the workplace.
 Data security is necessary to ensure that no one can access or change the information without authorization, while data integrity means that it’s accurate.
+Data security is not the same as data integrity.
+Data integrity refers to whether or not there are errors in your data, like if it’s valid and accurate.
+Data integrity is essential for businesses.
+It’s a central focus of many data security programs, achieved through backup and replication, database constraints, validation processes – all manageable by enterprises today.

 Protect Your Organization from Cybersecurity Threats